A leadership vignette in a series by Tom Rozman

 But on this morning at sunrise, the company commander had a more prosaic but vital purpose that would be revealed to his lieutenants.
 As his subordinates understood the gathering they were going on a commander led reconnaissance of the maneuver box they would be operating in for the next several months.
 But the commander had a much more important purpose in mind.

 Ft.
 Hood is a vast installation located in Central Texas.
 It had been established during World War II as an anti-tank force training center.
 It was some 27 miles north to south and perhaps 24-25 miles east to west.
-A huge permanent cantonment capable of billeting two armored or mechanized infantry divisions and corps level units on the south rim of the reservation.
-There was a recently deactivated Air Force base adjacent to the southwest corner of the post with full newly built accommodation and a runway and aircraft support facilities capable of handling the largest aircraft in the inventory.
+A huge permanent cantonment capable of billeting two armored or mechanized infantry divisions and corps level units was sited on the south rim of the reservation.
+There was a recently deactivated Air Force base adjacent to the southwest corner of the post with full newly built barrack and administrative accommodation and an air base footprint that included a runway and aircraft support facilities capable of handling the largest aircraft in the inventory.
 An intelligence brigade had been recently assigned to the vacated Air Force barracks and facilities.

 North of the cantonment were two 7-15 mile wide strips of land along the reservation’s east and west boundaries.
 There was a several mile wide artillery impact area sandwiched in between the two flanking strips of territory down the middle of the huge area north of the cantonment.
 These two extended maneuver boxes would be the “sandboxes” for the test scenarios.
 A substantial creek, the Cowhouse, cut through the center of the maneuver/gunnery range area roughly west to east emptying into lake Belton, a dammed impoundment on the reservation’s east side.
 The Belton Lake headwater bisected the eastern maneuver box requiring fording during high water periods.